 There is a parking lot, a few garbage cans, a pavilion and picnic tables (currently out of access due to the pandemic).
 There were also a few fishermen on the banks of the river (and I’m unfortunately not expert enough to tell you what kinds of fish it is possible to fish in the Castor River).

 There is another conservation area in Russell, J. Henry Tweed Conservation Area.
-I was planning to visit it on the same day, but since it was rather mild, there were a lot of people on the trails, so I preferred to avoid it and come back another day.
+I was planning to visit it on the same day, but since the weather was lovely, there were a lot of people on the trails, so I preferred to avoid it and come back another day.
 Because this is unfortunately the new reality of a world dealing with a pandemic!